JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 Sets a callback function that is executed whenever a Chatterbox variable is set.
 The callback will be executed in the following situations:

-- Setting a variable in YarnScript
+- Setting a variable in ChatterScript

 - Calling `ChatterboxVariableSet()`